caveman96/caveman96.github.io/_posts/2021-07-31-ecom3-restart.md

 npm install express cors mongoose dotenv
 ```

  And that should be all for setting up.
-You can install nodemon which allows you to hot reload the server after making changes.

 ### Server code